AgntNbr004/SQLServerSetup/README.md

-# SQL Server Setup
+# SQL Server Setup:
 This is a series of scripts I wrote up to set up a generic company database.
 The following things will be done in order to set up this new "BrentRockwell" database:
-1. Create a schema for temporary objects.
-Nothing is worse than a database where you can't tell which objects are supposed to be there and which were created by an analyst and then forgotten about.
+1. Create schemas for production and temporary objects.
+Nothing is worse than a database where you can't tell which objects are supposed to be there and which were created by an analyst or developer and then forgotten about.
-2. Create a process for cleaning the temp schema.
-One of the major drawbacks to any sandbox is that people leave their toys in it.
-We will perform the following tasks in order to ensure that this temporary schema environment stays as clean as possible:
+2. Create tables to store the following information:
+   - Customer Information
+   - Customer Addresses
+   - Customer Phone Numbers
+   - Customer Email addresses
+   - Company Products
+   - Customer Orders
+   - ChangeLog
-   - Create a table for persisting objects.
+   - Tables for persisting TEMP objects
-   - Add in some safeguards to ensure that people don't try to circumnavigate the spirit of this schema.
+   - Type Lookup Tables
+3. Create indices on the tables for faster joins, filtering, and general querying.
+This is normally done after initial data is inserted.
+4. Add triggers to store changes / deletes and to perform basic data validation.
+5. Create some basic functions for stripping data and performing string manipulations.
-   - Create a stored procedure which drops objects not in the table, or who have moved past their expiration date.
+6. Create a stored procedure for deleting objects from the TEMP schema.
-3. Create a production schema.
-Avoiding overuse of the dbo schema helps bolster security by a small margin, and also helps refocus definitions and increases clarity in regards to schema use.
+7. Create views for looking into various data points and reviewing orders, etc.
+8. Load all the tables with junk data so that analysis and testing can be done.
+9. Perform some basic analysis and a pivot.
-4. Create a new production tables for storing customer data:
+10. Create a job for cleaning the TEMP schema nightly.
-   - Customer information
-   - Contact information Type
-   - Contact information
-   - Products
-   - Customer orders
-   - Logging
-5. Create some views on customer information.
-6. Run some reports and generate some data on our new data.
-7. Create some jobs to ensure that reports we need regularly are automated.
+11. Several Selects to review all the garbage data inserted.

+### Todo:
+These are some action items in order to make some of these scripts better.
+1. Change this from a generic company to a gaming company.